sohaib1khan/kubernetes_craft/HPA_Template/README.md

 ## Overview

-This repository contains templates for setting up a **Kubernetes Deployment** and a **HorizontalPodAutoscaler (HPA)**.
+This repository/directory contains templates for setting up a **Kubernetes Deployment** and a **HorizontalPodAutoscaler (HPA)**.
 These templates are designed to be reusable, allowing you to easily deploy applications and autoscale them based on CPU utilization.

 ## Files